Skip to content

 styleenumno"inherit"Styling mode

-• scoped — Host exposes CSS custom properties; fragment uses them.
+• scoped — host exposes CSS custom properties; the fragment uses them

-Mods declare fragments in their mod manifest.
-Each fragment targets a slot, provides markup, and optionally declares data bindings and event handlers.
+Mods fill a fragment-format slot through the fills surface of their mod manifest, keyed by the slot id.
+Each fill provides markup and optionally declares data bindings and event handlers.

 {